r96922081/Regex/README.md

     {2-4} occurrence, 2 - 4 times
     ^ begin with
     $ end with
-    [A-Z] list all possible matches, A to Z
+    [A-Z] list all possible matches, A to Z\

-**Reference: Robert Sedgewick, Kevin Wayne, *Algorithhms*, 4th Edition**
+\
 **Key notes**\
 The main idea is to build a NFA (Nondeterministic finite-state automata) and transit state by input.
-After reading all input, if one of its state is accepted state, then this NFA recognize this input.\
+After reading all input, if one of its state is accepted state, then this NFA accept (recognize) input.\
 \
 There are 2 major difference between NFA and DFA (Deterministic finite-state automata)\
 (1) NFA can be at many states at any time, while DFA can be at only one\